Do I Even Care About Hiding My Ostomy with Clothes?

 theluckyfrog

 So, I'm about 4 weeks into having my ileostomy, and I'm starting to get back on my feet and go places.
 This necessitates a new wardrobe, both because I have no winter clothes and because, as an 18-year-old girl, I have a lot of little stretchy clothes that don't really work with an ostomy.
 I'm mostly looking at sweaters in the stores, since it's cold outside and sweaters are really pretty :).
 But it's actually really hard to find tops of any sort that aren't either really tight or too short to cover my pouch fully if it hangs down.
 My 9" pouch hangs to just the hem of a lot of shirts, so when I sit or raise my arms it sticks out.
-So here's what I'm starting to ask myself: do I even freaking care?
-The people I spend time with are gonna know I have an ostomy, and strangers can think whatever they like because I'm never gonna see them again.
+So here's what I'm starting to ask myself: Do I even freaking care?
+The people I spend time with are going to know I have an ostomy, and strangers can think whatever they like because I'm never going to see them again.
 I don't dress so that other people won't be bothered by the sight of me.
 What if I had something wrong with my face?
 Should I wear a bag on my head?

 That sounded highly indignant.
 Anyway, I'm not talking about wearing the same tiny clothes I (sometimes) used to, I just don't want to obsess over whether my pouch is completely entirely hidden at all times.
 I can put a cover on it or something if seeing the clip is too much for people.
 In any case, the pouch shows under most shirts when it begins to fill up, giving me a bulge over one leg so I'm weirdly asymmetrical.
 I've tried wearing it sideways, but I find that *very* uncomfortable, and then when it starts filling up I look pregnant, which is way more embarrassing.